 How much would you make if 5 people decide to buy through your affiliate link in one month?
 And 10?

 You may also want to choose products that have a low reversal rate.
-That means that there are not many returns.
+That means that there are few returns.

-So it's good for you bank account but it also good cos it tells you that people are satisfied with the products.
+So it's good for your bank account but it also good cos it tells you that people are happy with the products.